Entanglement in Cosmology: Introduction

 Despite the simplicity of the above picture, it is important to keep in mind that the full quantum field and its conjugate momentum always obey the canonical commutation relation.
 This is guaranteed by the presence of the decaying term in the mode function.
 In this sense, the field never loses its quantum nature.
 It has been argued that the observation of quantum properties of the field that may survive until today is very difficult because of the enormous difference in the amplitudes of the growing and the decaying term, which would require a precision of 90 orders of magnitude in the measurement of the momentum \cite{maldacenabell}.
 Devising experiments that could look for a violation of Bell's inequalities in the cosmological context seems like a formidable task \cite{maldacenabell,venninbell,vennin3}.

 At the conceptual level, the question persists as to whether the quantum origin of the fluctuations can be mirrored in certain quantities that probe beyond the classical level.
 A very interesting example of such a quantity is the entanglement entropy.
 In the simplest approach, one may consider the momentum-space entanglement between high and low-momentum modes, such as between modes with physical momenta below and above the Hubble scale $H$ \cite{momentumspace1,momentumspace2,momentumspace3,momentumspace4}.
 However, this would vanish for a free field, as long as the initial state can be written as a tensor product of states, one for each momentum mode, as in the Minkowski vacuum.
 Since each mode evolves independently, the reduced density matrix, resulting from some modes being traced over, would be that of a pure state.
+A nontrivial result is obtained only in the presence of an effective coupling between different momentum modes, as in \cite{tripathy}.

 The entropy associated with the entanglement between degrees of freedom localized within two spatial regions separated by an entangling surface is more promising.
 The calculation is more difficult, as one now has to trace over the degrees of freedom in the interior or the exterior.
 On the other hand, the reduced density matrix would not correspond to a pure state and the entanglement entropy would be nonvanishing even in free field theory.
 Explicit calculations of real-space entanglement entropy in flat space have been carried out for non-interacting or highly symmetric quantum field theories, and mostly in lower dimensions \cite{Bombelli:1986rw,srednicki,callan,muller,casini0,casini1,casini2,pimentel,wilczek,korepin,cardy1,cardy2,Kanno:2014lma,Iizuka:2014rua,Kanno:2016qcc,stefan,Lohmayer,colas,vennin1}.
 The entropy has interesting properties, such as a dependence on the area of the entangling surface, which indicates a similarity with black hole entropy \cite{Bombelli:1986rw,srednicki}.